 If you produce your own video media with your expertise it takes it above an article because people can hear and see you.
 Being interviewed by someone adds even more credibility because the interviewer now becomes the voice of the audience, because they want the interviewer to ask the question that the audience is thinking.
 If you can answer the audience’s question then you become the expert.
 Your credibility goes up ten times.

 The real power of media is how you use it once it is complete, but that’s for another article.
 If you want to improve your brand this year then start looking for opportunities to be interviewed in the media.
 Don’t try to get a television show out of the gate you can build up to that, but try to get in whatever media you can.
 Maybe you can get in a local newsletter offering some advice on a topic or can you get on a podcast, radio show, video show?
 All of these media channels are looking for guests as long as your expertise fits with the show.
 Heck you don’t even need a show, just get someone to interview you!
 Interviews are powerful if you are willing to put yourself out there.

 Bruce Outridge has done hundreds of interviews over the years and has been on both sides of the camera.
 He hosts and produces two podcasts and co-produces / hosts a television show called Inspiring Youth.
 He speaks on the topic of media and interviews and helps creative entrepreneurs market their expertise or talent.
 To book Bruce to speak to your group or to learn more about Bruce and his work visit www.bruceoutridge.com

-Category: Business, Creativity, Marketing, Working with the mediaTags: articles, Bruce Outridge, business, career information, Creativity, entrepreneur, Inspiration, Leadership, Marketing, Outridge Consulting Services, Social Media
+Category: Business, Communication Tips, Marketing TipsTags: articles, Bruce Outridge, business, career information, Creativity, entrepreneur, Inspiration, Leadership, Marketing Tips, Outridge Consulting Services, Social Media